Mental Health

 To find your youth worker visit their page.

 We accept requests for help from schools, GPs, social care, families, and young people through completion of the 'request for help' form.
 All requests for help are discussed within the service to consider what the best way forward may be.
-If CAMHS appear to be the most appropriate service to meet the young person's needs then a Choice appointment will be offered.
+If CYPMHS appear to be the most appropriate service to meet the young person's needs then a Choice appointment will be offered.

-During the Choice appointment, a Mental Health Practitioner will work with the family and young person to help them to share a range of information and to agree a plan based on the assessment of need; this may be an agreement for further work together within Wirral CAMHS or a signpost to other agencies for support, if this is felt to be more appropriate based on the young person's current circumstances.
+During the Choice appointment, a Mental Health Practitioner will work with the family and young person to help them to share a range of information and to agree a plan based on the assessment of need; this may be an agreement for further work together within Wirral CYPMHS or a signpost to other agencies for support, if this is felt to be more appropriate based on the young person's current circumstances.

 Visit their website if you would like to request help for yourself or someone you care for.